 Before we can obtain regulatory approval for the commercial sale of any product candidate currently under development, we are required to complete extensive clinical trials to demonstrate its safety and efficacy.
 Clinical trials are very expensive and difficult to design and implement.
 The clinical trial process is also time-consuming.
-If we find a collaboration partner for the development of voclosporin, the clinical trials are expected to continue for several years, although costs associated with voclosporin may well be shared with our collaboration partner.
+If we find a collaboration partner for the development of voclosporin (whether for LN or any other indication), the clinical trials are expected to continue for several years, although costs associated with voclosporin may well be shared with our collaboration partner.
 The timing of the commencement, continuation and completion of clinical trials may be subject to significant delays relating to various causes, including:

-- our inability to find collaboration partners; - our inability to manufacture or obtain sufficient quantities of materials for use in clinical trials; - difficulties in gaining alignment among the key regulatory jurisdictions, FDA, EMA and PMDA which may require further clinical activities; - delays in obtaining regulatory approvals to commence a study, or government intervention to suspend or terminate a study; - delays, suspension, or termination of the clinical trials imposed by the IRB/IEC responsible for overseeing the study to protect research subjects at a particular study site; - delays in identifying and reaching agreement on acceptable terms with prospective clinical trial sites; - slower than expected rates of patient recruitment and enrollment; - · uncertain dosing issues; - inability or unwillingness of medical investigators to follow our clinical protocols; - variability in the number and types of subjects available for each study and resulting difficulties in identifying and enrolling subjects who meet trial eligibility criteria; - scheduling conflicts with participating clinicians and clinical institutions; - difficulty in maintaining contact with subjects after treatment, which results in incomplete data; - unforeseen safety issues or side effects; - lack of efficacy during the clinical trials; - our reliance on clinical research organizations to conduct clinical trials, which may not conduct those trials with good clinical or laboratory practices; or - other regulatory delays.
+- our inability to find collaboration partners, if needed; - our inability to manufacture or obtain sufficient quantities of materials for use in clinical trials; - · delays in obtaining regulatory approvals to commence a study, or government intervention to suspend or terminate a study; - delays, suspension, or termination of the clinical trials imposed by the IRB/IEC responsible for overseeing the study to protect research subjects at a particular study site; - · delays in identifying and reaching agreement on acceptable terms with prospective clinical trial sites;

+- slower than expected rates of patient recruitment and enrollment; - uncertain dosing - inability or unwillingness of medical investigators to follow our clinical protocols; - variability in the number and types of subjects available for each study and resulting difficulties in identifying and enrolling subjects who meet trial eligibility criteria; - scheduling conflicts with participating clinicians and clinical institutions; - difficulty in maintaining contact with subjects after treatment, which results in incomplete data; - unforeseen safety issues or side effects: - lack of efficacy during the clinical trials: - our reliance on clinical research organizations to conduct clinical trials, which may not conduct those trials with good clinical or laboratory practices; or - other regulatory delays.